Smell gas? Move fast.

-Prolonged exposure to the same smell can desensitize you to it (called olfactory fatigue).
+- Prolonged exposure to the same smell can desensitize you to it (called olfactory fatigue).

 - Certain conditions in the soil or pipes can cause the natural gas odor to fade or be stripped out of the gas, so that it is not readily detectable.

 Individuals with a known inability to smell are especially at risk.
-If this is you, don’t take chances: get a natural gas detector.
-Look for the Underwriters Laboratories Standard 1484 (UL) stamp on the box or in the product description and carefully follow the manufacturer’s directions for operation, placement, and maintenance.
+If this is you, don’t take chances.
+Get a natural gas detector and carefully follow the manufacturer’s directions for operation, placement and maintenance.

 To assure safe and reliable service, pipelines and gas meters must be accessible.
 If you are planning to do work on your property that will affect the location or accessibility of a gas meter or service line, please call Alliant Energy to arrange for us to evaluate your plans.

 Inspect your gas appliances

 Natural gas connectors, like those used on ranges, water heaters and clothes dryers, must be inspected regularly and replaced as needed.
 Only a qualified professional should check for and replace your connector.
 Certain flexible connectors manufactured between 1970 and 1980 may fail over time and need to be replaced.

-    Know what kind of gas piping you have in your home or building
+Know the kind of gas piping you have in your home or building

-    If your home or business was built after 1990, or you’ve had work done to your natural gas system, corrugated stainless steel tubing (CSST) may have been installed.
+If your home or business was built after 1990, or you’ve had work done to the natural gas system, it is likely that corrugated stainless steel tubing (CSST) was installed.
 If lightning strikes a structure containing improperly installed CSST, the lightning will travel along the structure’s natural gas piping and could cause a leak or fire.

-    Have a professional inspect your building or home for CSST if you can’t do it yourself.
+Have a professional inspect your building or home for CSST if you cannot do it yourself.
 If you find CSST, Alliant Energy recommends having a licensed electrician make sure it’s bonded and grounded properly.

 When pouring flammable liquids, allow for vapor expansion and do not fill to the top.
 Store gasoline and other flammable liquids in secured cabinets away from children.
 Explain to children the dangers of flammable liquid products.